geoffreyrose/date-and-number-to-words/README.md

 The default language is `en`

 Every method other than `month` supports every language PHP does.
-PHP's native`NumberFormatter` is being used to translate numbers to words.
+PHP's native `NumberFormatter` is being used to translate numbers to words.

-For months, translations are handled by Carbon, which has translations for 270+ months.
+For months, translations are handled by Carbon, which has translations for 270+ locales.

 ```php